Americans with Disabilities Act (ADA)

 Are persons covered by the Americans with Disabilities Act of 1990 and includes individuals who have a physical or mental impairment that substantially limits one or more of the major life activities; have a record of such impairment; or are regarded as having such impairment.

-Can be made by filling out form MC410 and turning it in at the clerk's office or return it by mail to the attention of the ADA Coordinator.
+Can be made by competing form MC410 and submitting it to the ADA Coordinator c/o the clerk's office at 421 I Street Eureka, by mail at 825 Fifth Street, Human Resources Rm.
+301, or to the ADA Coordinator at: ADARequests@humboldtcourt.ca.gov.
 Parties may also contact the ADA Coordinator for further assistance or inquiries.